-Students must complete the educational program within the maximum time frame, which is based on attending at least 80% of the scheduled hours.
+Students must complete the educational program within the maximum time frame, which is based on attending at least 90% of the scheduled hours.

-COURSE LENGTH MAXIMUM TIME FRAME Cosmetology 1500 - 5- Day Full Time 43 Weeks 54 Weeks Cosmetology 1500 - 3- Day Full Time 50 Weeks 63 Weeks Cosmetology 1500 - Part Time 75 Weeks 94 Weeks Cosmetology 1000 - 5- Day Full Time 29 Weeks 36 Weeks Cosmetology 1000 - 3- Day Full Time 34 Weeks 42 Weeks Cosmetology 1000 - Part Time 50 Weeks 63 Weeks Barbering 1500 - 5 Day Full Time 43 Weeks 54 Weeks Barbering 1500 - Part Time 75 Weeks 94 Weeks
+COURSE LENGTH MAXIMUM TIME FRAME Cosmetology 1500 - 5 Day Full Time 43 Weeks 51 Weeks Cosmetology 1500 - 3 Day Full Time 50 Weeks 62 Weeks Cosmetology 1500 - Part Time 75 Weeks 91 Weeks Cosmetology 1000 - 5 Day Full Time 29 Weeks 34 Weeks Cosmetology 1000 - 3 Day Full Time 34 Weeks 41 Weeks Cosmetology 1000 - Part Time 50 Weeks 61 Weeks Barbering 1500 - 5 Day Full Time 43 Weeks 48 Weeks

 COURSE LENGTH MAXIMUM TIME FRAME

+Barbering 1500 - Part Time 75 Weeks 84 Weeks

-Barbering 1000 - 5 Day Full Time 29 Weeks 36 Weeks
+Barbering 1000 - 5 Day Full Time 29 Weeks 34 Weeks

+Barbering 1000 - 3 Day Full Time 34 Weeks 41 Weeks

-Barbering 1000 - Part Time 50 Weeks 63 Weeks
+Barbering 1000 - Part Time 50 Weeks 61 Weeks

-Esthetics - 5- Day Full Time 18 Weeks 22 Weeks
+Esthetics - 5 Day Full Time 18 Weeks 21 Weeks

-Esthetics - Part Time 30 Weeks 38 Weeks
+Esthetics - Part Time 30 Weeks 37 Weeks

-The maximum time frame allowed for full time students, transfer students who need less than full course requirements or part-time students will be determined based on 125% of the scheduled contracted hours.
+The maximum time frame calculation includes school published closures.
+Transfer students who need less than full course requirements, the maximum time frame will be determined based on 111.11% of the scheduled contracted hours.
 If any student enrolled fails to complete the program within the maximum time frame they will lose their eligibility for Title IV programs and will be terminated from the program.
 Students who exceed the maximum time frame may be permitted to re-enroll, and be charged tuition fees accordingly, on a cash-pay basis.
-Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completes are considered part of the Satisfactory Academic Progress calculation.
+Whether a student pays out of pocket or receives Title IV Financial aid all hours attempted and completed are considered part of the Satisfactory Academic Progress calculation.
 For students with a disability that appeal, the student's disability will be considered as a factor towards maintaining Satisfactory Academic Progress.